sufiyan-syed0921/market-validation-fsy/survey/README.md

 **Graphing**

-The process for creating these donut charts is very similar to the charts created for the product review findings outlined here **LINK**.
+The process for creating these donut charts is very similar to the charts created for the product review findings outlined [here](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/product_reviews).

 ```R
 # Prepare data: Proportions of responses for 4 sets of responses